drake1701/addons/AddOns/Rematch/readme.txt

 If you have any comments, suggestions or bugs to report feel free to post them here in the comments.
 Thanks!

 Special thanks to those providing translations to other clients!
-deDE: Tonyleila at wowinterface (Leilameda at EU-Anetheron)
+deDE: Tonyleila at wowinterface and Zreptil at curse
 zhCN: Zkpjy at wowinterface
 zhTW: Leg883 at curse
 esES and esMX: Phanx at curse